Skip to Main Content

 • Designed for fiction writing.

 • Most are web-based (with offline options).
-You'll want to consider the privacy, security, and stability implications of writing on the web.
+Consider the privacy, security, and stability implications of writing on the web, especially as it relates to AI.
 (Terms of Service Didn’t Read TOSDR is a highly recommended tool for quickly getting a sense of what a site’s privacy policy is, in an easy-to-parse manner.
-Search any service from TOSDR and it'll be awarded a letter grade from A to F. )
+Search any service from TOSDR and it'll be awarded a letter grade from A to F.)

 • Require subscription, rather than a one-time purchase.